 Then add your education and experience.
 You have a bit more space here than on a one-page resume, but you don’t have to include every job you ever held (or, again, your high school education).
 Only include the experiences that feel relevant to the type of jobs you’ll be applying for.

 There are other sections you can include in your profile, too.
-My advice is to use these sections to show off your best, most relevant work and qualifications.
 You can use the “Featured” section to showcase your best work, including files (think stuff that would go in a portfolio), your website, and even well-performing LinkedIn posts.
 You can list any relevant certifications and volunteer experience you have, too.

 Finally, this may be social media, but it’s also a very professional space.
 Proofread your profile several times.
 Have a professional photo — it doesn’t have to be stiff or super formal, but it shouldn’t be informal, or of low quality.